Witch trials in the early modern period: Lamothe-Langon

-Earlier works on witchcraft often placed a large number of stereotypical witch trial in southern France in the early fourteenth century.
+Earlier works on witchcraft often placed a large number of stereotypical witch trials in southern France in the early fourteenth century.
 This is the result of Étienne-Léon de Lamothe-Langon, who published Histoire de l'inquisition en France in 1829.
 He described a sudden outburst of mass witch trials ending in hundreds of executions, and the accused were portrayed as the stereotypical demonic witch.
 He purported to extensively quote in translation from inquisitorial records.
 His book proved influential.
 Joseph Hansen included large excerpts from the book, though Lamothe-Langon's sources could not be found at the end of the nineteenth century.
 Through reuse by other writers, Lamothe-Langon's work established the view that witch hunts suddenly began in the late Middle Ages and implied a link with Catharism.
 Academics continued to rely on Lamothe-Langon as a source until Norman Cohn and Richard Kieckhefer showed independently in the 1970s that the alleged records in Histoire de l'inquisition were highly dubious and possible forgeries.
-Kieckhefer notes that a 1855 publication of a summary inventory from inquisitorial records from Carcassonne did not match with Lamothe-Langon's work at all.
+Kieckhefer notes that an 1855 publication of a summary inventory from inquisitorial records from Carcassonne did not match with Lamothe-Langon's work at all.
 Besides, the language and stereotypes in the supposed records were anachronistic.
-Lamothe-Langon also had a track record in forging several genealogies about his ancestry and his political motive was shown by his polemics against censorship.
+Lamothe-Langon also had a track record of forging several genealogies about his ancestry, and his political motive was shown by his polemics against censorship.
 By the time that historians rejected his work, it was already firmly entrenched in the popular image of witchcraft.